 Opening Hours and Tickets for the Espace Jean Tinguely Niki de Saint Phalle in Fribourg

-Admission to the Espace Jean Tinguely Niki de Saint Phalle in Fribourg is CHF6 (CHF4 when no temporary exhibitions are held).
+Admission to the Espace Jean Tinguely Niki de Saint Phalle in Fribourg is around CHF10 (cheaper when no temporary exhibitions are held).
 Children under 16 may enter for free.
 The Swiss Museum Pass is valid.

-It is a pleasant walk from the train station, mostly along pedestrian-only streets to the museum, or use bus 1, 2 or 6 to stop Tilleul.
+It is a pleasant 10-minute walk from the train station, mostly along pedestrian-only streets to the museum.
+Alternatively, use bus 1, 2, or 6 to stop Tilleul.